Arieg419/Mindflow.ai/readme.md

 So far Mindflow.ai supports adding copied text, images and embedding youtube videos.

-** Start Mindflow from terminal ** Have Mindflow.ai running from your terminal.
-You can minimize it or have it on the foreground of your desktop.

 Navigate to the timeline tab.
 It should be empty.

 ![Getting Started](https://github.com/Arieg419/Mindflow.ai/blob/master/assets/img/mindflow_intro.gif "Get started")